jamebus/pagpapanatili/messages/save-your-password.md

 # Consider saving your password

-Your password has been saved, you won't need it again to use your backups.
-In case your saved password becomes unavailable, you may wish to store your password elsewhere.
+Your password has been saved.
+You won't need it again to use your backups.
+You may wish to store your password elsewhere in case your saved password becomes unavailable.
 This can happen during drive failures or when installing to a fresh machine.

 Losing your password means that your backups are **irrecoverably lost**.
 It is recommended to save your password to your password manager or similar secure